-The programme empowers local communities, as resource users with sole responsibility for the management of their resources, thus enabling them to be included in decision-making.
-Management actions are identified by the communities themselves, with the government playing an advisory role in proposed management initiatives.
+with the government playing an advisory role in proposed management initiatives.
 The programme has worked in more than 90 coastal villages and communities in Samoa.

-As explained by Magele Etuati Ropeti of the SPC/GIZ project: "Many village communities are managing their coastal fisheries resources; however, this project brings another element into the overall management of fisheries and that is working with those communities at improving awareness on adverse impacts of climate change to assist in maximising opportunities for communities to adapt to social, economic and environmental changes."

-And Ropeti added: "This will strengthen the capacity of local communities to respond to climate change impacts through the application of integrated coastal management and conservation based adaptation measures to improve resilience of marine ecosystems and the livelihoods of people depending on them."
+As explained by Magele Etuati Ropeti of the SPC/GIZ project: 'Many village communities are managing their coastal fisheries resources; however, this project brings another element into the overall management of fisheries and that is working with those communities at improving awareness on adverse impacts of climate change to assist in maximising opportunities for communities to adapt to social, economic and environmental changes.
+This will strengthen the capacity of local communities to respond to climate change impacts through the application of integrated coastal management and conservation based adaptation measures to improve resilience of marine ecosystems and the livelihoods of people depending on them.'